datawhores/empuploader/README.md

 > --template
 > - template is read, and information on text json is updated
 >
-> --username
+> --cookie
-> - your emp username
+> - with content in the json format
 >
-> --passsword
-> - your emp password
 >
 > --config
 > - use config to import arguments into program